Priyanka-saw/React_learning/README.md

  4. abort work if its no longer needed

- - tailwind (Autility -fast css framework )
+ - tailwind (A utility -fast css framework that packed with classes)

+ - function Card(props) we can pass it directly for distructing like

+ - function Card({name}) it give smae value as it give first
+ - console.log(props.name)

+ - console.log(name)